rehierl/abstract-properties/11-x-hierarchies/11-0-setup-of-sets/1-1-setup-partial.md

 <!-- ======================================================================= -->
 # A partial setup of sets

-Assuming the superset-of operator as the basis of the related-to operator, a set of sets `S` will be referred to as **a partial setup (of sets)**, if and only if the following requirements are met:
+Assuming the superset-of operator as the basis of the related-to operator, a set of sets `S` will be referred to as **a partial setup (of sets)**, if the following requirements are met.

 * (R0) `S` is a simple setup of sets.
 * (R1) If two sets in `S` are coupled with each other, then both sets must be related with each other under the **superset-of** operator.

-As can be seen below, R1 can be rephrased as follows:
+As can be seen below, requirement R1 can be rephrased as follows.

-* (R1) Any two sets in `S` must either be disjoint ex-or related.
+* (R1) Any two sets in `S` are either disjoint ex-or related.

 Note that, since two sets in a partial setup must either be disjoint ex-or related (i.e. **DI-RE**) no set in a partial setup is allowed to overlap